vedprakash-m/sutra/docs/PRD-Sutra.md

 ## 8. User Stories (Examples)

+**Anonymous/Guest User Stories:**

+- **As a curious visitor,** I want to test AI capabilities immediately without signing up, to evaluate if Sutra meets my needs.
+- **As a potential user,** I want to see my remaining trial calls clearly displayed, to understand the value proposition and usage limits.
+- **As someone comparing AI tools,** I want to experience real AI responses quickly, to assess quality before committing to an account.
+- **As a privacy-conscious user,** I want assurance that my trial data isn't stored, to feel comfortable testing the platform.

+**Registered User Stories:**

 - **As a Marketing Manager,** I want to use the "Intelligent Prompt Builder" to quickly generate 5 social media ad headline variations across GPT-4o and Gemini, to pick the most effective.
 - **As a Content Creator,** I want to import my successful prompts from my ChatGPT history into Sutra and store them in collections, to easily reuse them.
 - **As a Customer Support Lead,** I want to create a "Refund Request Workflow" playbook with sequential steps for my team, for consistent and empathetic responses.
 - **As a Lead Prompt Engineer,** I want to compare different prompt versions using version control, to track improvements and revert if needed.
 - **As a Developer,** I want to (Phase 2+) deploy a "Summarize Document" prompt as an API endpoint, to automate summarization in our internal knowledge base.

+**Admin User Stories:**

+- **As a Platform Administrator,** I want to configure anonymous user limits (daily calls, prompt length, response tokens), to balance trial value with resource costs.
+- **As a Platform Administrator,** I want to monitor anonymous usage patterns and conversion rates, to optimize the trial experience for better user acquisition.
+- **As a Platform Administrator,** I want to enable/disable anonymous access entirely, to have full control over platform entry points.

+**General User Stories:**

 - **As an Operations Manager,** I want to (Phase 2+) view a "Team-Based LLM Cost Dashboard" to track API spending, to identify inefficiencies.
 - **As a new team member,** I want to access a "Get Started with AI" interactive guide using Sutra's templates, to quickly become productive.
 - **As a CTO,** I want (Phase 3+) audit trails of LLM interactions and content filtering, to ensure compliance with regulations.